PovedaAqui/suzieq-mcp/README.md

 ## Overview

+The server exposes SuzieQ's commands as MCP tools:
+- `run_suzieq_show`: Access the 'show' command to query detailed network state tables
+- `run_suzieq_summarize`: Access the 'summarize' command to get aggregated statistics and summaries

-The server exposes SuzieQ's `show` commands as an MCP tool (`run_suzieq_show`).
-This enables clients (like Claude Desktop) to query various network state tables (e.g., interfaces, BGP, routes) and apply filters, retrieving the results directly from your SuzieQ instance.
+These tools enable clients (like Claude Desktop) to query various network state tables (e.g., interfaces, BGP, routes) and apply filters, retrieving the results directly from your SuzieQ instance.

 ## Prerequisites